| Title: | Code generation and linting functions for R packages |

 the project root directory of the current project (defaults to |

-If installed locally for a non-renv
+If installed locally for a non-renv project (e.g. a package development)

 the usual behaviour applies to version management.
-Installation of new versions
+Installation of new

-release location (e.g. github, cran, r-universe).
+installed from the release location (e.g. github, cran, r-universe).

-If a locally developed package is deployed to an renv
+If a locally developed package is deployed to an renv project once it is

-project once it is released onto a valid distribution
+released onto a valid distribution platform e.g. CRAN, r-universe or github,

-platform e.g. CRAN, r-universe or github, we will want to use that version in
+we will want to use that version in our renv.
+This we can do using the

-renv::install(...pkg name/github..., repo = ...r-universe?..., rebuild = TRUE)
+renv::install(...pkgname/github..., repo = ...r-universe?..., rebuild = TRUE)

-to update the lock file.
+followed by a renv::snapshot() to update the lock file.
 The locally built

-package version will remain in the <projroot>/renv/local
+package version will remain in the <projroot>/renv/local cellar until

-by hand.
+removed by hand.

 Other package installation: